ERA-engined Cars - Notes on Chassis Technical History and Specification

 In 1953/54 Rochdale builder Jim Berry purchased Bertie Bradnack’s unraced Woden Formula 2 car, which Bradnack had built around an HAR chassis with the intention of fitting a Bristol engine.

-Berry modified the car - fitting at first a 1500cc ex-Cuth Harrison ERA engine, then, in 1955, a two litre ERA engine, christening it the ERA Special, and competing in sprints and hillclimbs between 1954 and 1957.
+Berry modified the car - fitting at first a 1500cc, ex-Cuth Harrison, ERA engine, then, in 1955, a two litre ERA engine, christening the car the ERA Special.
+Berry then competed in it in a variety of sprints and hillclimbs between 1954 and 1958, after which he removed the ERA engine and fitted it into a Cooper T23 (See note below).

-The car was later advertised for sale by Berry in late 1961, fitted with a Jaguar engine.
+In late 1961 the former ERA Special was advertised for sale by Berry, fitted with a Jaguar engine.

 Cooper-ERA (T23 CB/4/53)